 Of the new functionality in Moodle 3.1, the most notable is perhaps the new view of the assignment grading page.
 The ambition with this new layout is that a teacher can do all grading activities in one view, including annotating submitted texts, as shown on the picture below (click to enlarge):

 Note that you can filter in order to see only submission, or only ungraded submissions and then move from student to student.
 The default view shows the annotation pane on the left and the traditional grading options on the right.
 Unfortunately, the annotation does not work properly for files other than PDF at the moment of writing this blog, but that will be fixed as soon as possible.
-The teacher can elect to hide the annotation pane and work only with the traditional grading options using the buttons at the bottom right of the page.
+In the meantime, teachers who wish to use the annotation pane can require of their students that they submit their work as PDF files.
+The teacher can also elect to hide the annotation pane and work only with the traditional grading options using the buttons at the bottom right of the page.

 HTML5 has been described as the future of the Web (That is probably why it does not work in Internet Explorer!).
 The Poodll HTML5 MP3 recorder uses recording via the cloud.
 As a result the recording must be uploaded and converted, which may cause a slight delay before it becomes available.
 Recording via the cloud has the added advantage that the Poodll video recorder (which uses a very similar pop-up window to the one above) that until now could only record short clips (due to the file size limit in the Moodle server) will now allow recordings of over 5 minutes in length.
 The exact limit may depend on the device and connection used.